epccs/Irrigate7/Hardware/README.md

 ```
         AREF from ATmega1284p is not connected to the header.
         3V3 is not present on the board, the header pin is not connected.
-        Alt power input is for advanced DIY users that can repair their own boards.
+        Alt power input is for small solar power (e.g. 1A max).
 ```